dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-2-Loops_and_Arrays/Deliverables/README.md

             System.out.println("It's your turn, Player " + player + ".";
             System.out.println("Take 1, 2, or 3 stones from the pile.");

-            // Use readInt() to get the player's move
+            // Use nextInt() to get the player's move

             // Reduce the number of stones